simdens/brouter_profile/longdistance.md

 Thus 5 iteration steps are used in the profile.

 #### $v$ Interpolation Points
-For performance reasons, Newthon's method for computing $v$ must only be used once in the global section.
+For performance reasons, Newthon's method for computing $v$ should only be used once in the global section.
 In the way section, $v$ is estimated by linear interpolation between characteristic points.
 To find good characteristic points, the speed over slope diagram for an example setting is shown: